PEO Terms of Service

 Utah.
 To the extent necessary to fulfill our obligations under our PEO Service and Title 31A, Chapter 40 U.G.S. we have a right to hire, discipline, or terminate Covered Employees.

 Vermont.
 Regardless of any law, regulation, or other authority to the contrary, you accept sole responsibility for, and will unconditionally save, defend, hold harmless, and indemnify us for, any matter relating to any collective bargaining agreements covering Covered Employees or your business, and protection or damages provided under laws to protect the health, safety, and welfare of Covered Employees (other than with respect to workers’ compensation coverage we agree to provide).

 West Virginia.
 If any Covered Employees are subject to the Coal Workers Pneumoconiosis Fund, you will include us as an additional named insured on your Coal Workers Pneumoconiosis Fund Policy (however, this does not imply that we have agreed to provide services with respect to Covered Employees working in capacities that would subject them to the Fund).
 You retain the right to hire, discipline, and terminate Covered Employees.
-If you without good cause refuse a request from us to discipline or terminate a Covered Employee, we have the right to immediately terminate our Agreement (see Chapter 33 Article 46A of the West Virginia General Statutes).
+If you without good cause refuse a request from us to discipline or terminate a Covered Employee, we have the right to immediately terminate our PEO Service (see Chapter 33 Article 46A of the West Virginia General Statutes).

 Wisconsin.
 We have the right to reassign Covered Employees to other clients.
 We have the right to set the rate of pay of Covered Employees whether or not through negotiations and whether or not the responsibility to set the rate of pay is shared with you.